nafeu-khan/algoclan/Readme.md

      - `temperature`
      - `description`
      - `timestamp`
+   - Create a database in mysql and update it in .env file
+   - Set up Redis server for caching and also update it in .env file

 5. **Error Handling**:
    - Handled API errors (e.g., invalid lan &lon, rate limits, missing authentication).
    - Return proper HTTP status codes and JSON responses.